Jenisch/POBAI/README.md

 The script keeps the console window open after running so you can review any errors instead of the window closing immediately.
-It automatically runs the CLI in `file` launch mode, uploads the selected build to pobb.in, and passes the `pob://pobb.in/<slug>` URI to the Path of Building executable.
-When Windows blocks the launcher from invoking `PathOfBuilding.exe`, the planner now reports the precise error, prints the import code, and shows the pobb.in link so you can paste it manually.
+It automatically runs the CLI in `file` launch mode and will fall back to issuing a `poe://build/<code>` import if Windows blocks the direct executable launch.
+When that happens the planner also prints the raw import code and the pobb.in share link so you can paste either value manually.

 ## Tests